Atlassian Intelligence fix JQL errors: A 2026 overview

 Expert Verified

-Atlassian is trying to iron out some of these wrinkles with Atlassian Intelligence, their big push into AI features.
-One of the newest tools on the block, which is still in beta, is designed to automatically fix JQL errors.
+Atlassian is further enhancing this experience with Atlassian Intelligence, their major initiative to integrate AI across their suite.
+One of the impressive tools currently in beta is designed to automatically fix JQL errors.

-So, is this the magic wand for all our JQL woes?
-Let’s take a practical look at how the feature actually works, what it’ll cost you, where it doesn’t quite hit the mark, and how it compares to a different way of thinking about AI altogether.
+So, how does this feature improve our JQL experience?
+Let’s take a practical look at how the feature works, the value it provides, and how it fits into the broader ecosystem of AI productivity.

 What is JQL?

-It’s the engine that powers all those custom filters, slick dashboard gadgets, and in-depth reports.
-When you need to get super specific, like finding "all unresolved bugs in this sprint that were supposed to be finished in the last one", JQL is how you do it.
+It’s the engine that powers custom filters, advanced dashboard gadgets, and in-depth reports.
+When you need to get specific, like finding "all unresolved bugs in this sprint that were supposed to be finished in the last one", JQL is how you achieve that.

 How Atlassian Intelligence fixes JQL errors

-Atlassian’s AI features for JQL are only available for Jira Cloud Premium and Enterprise customers, and they really do two main things.
+Atlassian’s AI features for JQL are available for Jira Cloud Premium and Enterprise customers, offering two main ways to interact with the language.

 First, you’ve got the natural language to JQL translator.
-The idea here is that you can type something in plain English, like "my open tasks," and the AI will spit out the proper JQL for you.
+This allows you to type in plain English, like "my open tasks," and the AI will generate the proper JQL for you.

 The second feature, and the one we’re focusing on today, is the AI JQL fixer.
-This new beta tool doesn't write the query for you from scratch.
-Instead, it looks at a query you’ve already written, finds the syntax mistakes, and suggests how to fix them.
-It's basically a spell-checker for your JQL.
+This new beta tool assists with queries you’ve already started.
+It analyzes the query, identifies syntax improvements, and suggests corrections.
+It's an intelligent assistant that helps ensure your JQL is perfect.

 How well does the JQL fixer work?